raj7A/product-prompt/README.md

 ## Disclaimer
 This module is for learning purposes only.
-Thought it covers the aspects of accuracy/security, it's not optimized for accuracy/performance/security.
+Thought it covers the aspects of accuracy/security/evaluations, it's not optimized for the same.
 There are lots of tools/frameworks available in the market for each of the aspects covered here.

-## Actual tools available for each services
+Explore them for production use cases.

 ## References